Thayer Home

 Goldhill Hotel, NV (Two spirits who loved this place while alive, continue to reside here).

-Servants or those who serve others while alive, sometimes continue to do so for either their old spectral employers or new people.
+Servants or those who serve others while alive, sometimes continue to do so for either their old spectral employers or for new people.
 They can be pleasant or sometimes show their unhappiness.

 Liberty Hall, KY (The spirit of Mrs. Margaret Varick still finds ways to be helpful towards the living).